Naquin powers Indians past Cardinals in 12 innings | Sports-Games

 Tyler Naquin hit a go-ahead RBI double in the 12th inning to lift the visiting Cleveland Indians to a 2-1 victory over the St. Louis Cardinals on Saturday.
 Naquin's decisive hit off losing pitcher Alex Reyes (1-1) drove the Indians to their fourth straight victory and 11th in 14 games.

 Nick Wittgren (2-0) picked up the win after tossing 1 2/3 scoreless innings.
 Brad Hand earned his 10th save after retiring the side in the 12th.
-The Cardinals went 1-for-15 with runners in scoring position and lost their four straight games.
+The Cardinals went 1-for-15 with runners in scoring position and lost their fourth straight game.

 Indians starting pitcher Carlos Carrasco held the Cardinals to two hits in his six scoreless innings.
 Cardinals starting pitcher Jack Flaherty scattered three hits in five innings, but one of those was Jose Ramirez's solo homer that gave the Indians a 1-0 lead in the first inning.

 Austin Gomber replaced Cabrera -- who departed with a cracked fingernail -- and walked the first two batters in the seventh.
-But Gomber got help from Molina, who threw out pinch-runner Delino DeShields trying to steal third.
+But Gomber got help from Molina, who threw out pinch runner Delino DeShields trying to steal third.
 Miller drew a walk from reliever James Karinchak in the bottom of the seventh and reached third on Molina's hit-and-run single.
-Matt Carpenter tied the game with an RBI single, but Karinchak prevented further damage.
+Matt Carpenter tied the game with a RBI single, but Karinchak prevented further damage.

 The game moved into the tiebreaker format in extra innings with a runner on second base to start each inning.
 The Indians tried the sacrifice strategy in the 10th inning.
 Reliever John Gant fielded Leon's bunt, threw DeShields out at third and escaped the frame unscathed.